Jobs report: April job reports shocks with 253,000 jobs created, unemployment falls

 Friday's jobs report also showed wage growth remained stronger than forecast in April, with wages rising 4.4% over the prior year, an acceleration from the gains seen in March.

-March's employment gains, however, were revised lower to show 165,000 jobs were created during the month, 71,000 fewer than previously reported.
+Employment gains in March, however, were revised lower to show 165,000 jobs were created during the month, 71,000 fewer than previously reported.
 February's job gains were also revised lower — to 248,000 from 326,000 — making job growth over that two month stretch lower than previously reported by 149,000.

 With these revisions, job gains over the last six months have averaged 290,000.

-By industry, the largest gains in Friday's data were seen in education and healthcare services, which aded 77,000 workers last month.
+By industry, the largest gains in Friday's data were seen in education and healthcare services, which added 77,000 workers last month.

 Business services employment rose by 41,000 in April, while leisure & hospitality jobs, which have been a huge driver of much of the labor market's rebound since the pandemic, increased by 31,000.